 Appraisal offers certain benefits in comparison to litigation.
 First, as shown in the example above, most policies require that appraisers be competent.
 Even where the policies do not specifically so require, parties usually appoint appraisers who are familiar with the specific issue in dispute, whether it is specific types of property damage, process equipment, or time element issues.
 For example, it is not uncommon for the parties to appoint as appraisers in a business interruption dispute, accountants familiar with preparing and analyzing insurance time element claims.
 Generally, competent appraisers should result in a more informed award than if the issue was left to a jury.
 Another significant advantage is that the cost of an appraisal, particularly an informal proceeding, is usually far less than the cost of litigation.
 Finally, because it is usually a less formal process and outside of court, appraisal is generally a much faster process than litigation.

 The law governing the various aspects of appraisal varies, sometimes significantly, state by state.
 However, there are certain basic principles generally applicable across the country.
-These include:
+These include the following.